agent18/agent18.github.io/_posts/2018-10-25-Deliberate-Practice-case-study.markdown

 7. Irrelevant point should not be focused on

-   Focus on what truly aids in solving the problem, how is what you are saying relevant to the issue?
-What is the central question?
-Is this relevant?
-How?
-Are there any deviations from the main focus central idea of the essay? are some questions that could be answered.
+   Are there any deviations from the main focus central idea of the essay?
+Are some questions that could be answered.

 8. Do not miss any relevant points

-	Did the author miss to investigate something or missed to consider other relevant points?
+	Did the author miss to investigate something or miss to consider other relevant points?

 9. Are assumptions justified?